Problem Solving Job Skills

 Most companies say they would like to be more innovative, and innovation starts with creativity.
 If you hire creative employees you’re already ahead of the game.
 Amy’s Ice Cream in Texas has one of the most creative hiring practices I’ve seen.
 Here is their job description:

 This has proven to work well for Amy’s.
-One of their annual events, the Trick Olympics, was started after her employees began doing tricks with the ice cream like throwing it up in the air and catching it behind their back.
+One of their annual events, the Trick Olympics, was started after her employees began doing tricks with ice cream.
+Like throwing it up in the air and catching it behind their back.
 Now the Trick Olympics is held every year and donates a portion of the profits to a local charity.

 Once you have your employees, create an environment for them to be creative and trust that they will find the best solution.
 If they’re not being micromanaged and have a creative environment, they will usually rise to the occasion and surprise you.